Oh, lead magnets. Those feisty little things.

 Because imagine if you could help them solve one problem in a little free lead magnet.
 Suddenly they’re thinking, “That was amazing!
 If this free thing was that good, I’ll bet paying to work with them would be even better!”

 Finally, make it easy on yourself.
 There are lots of lead magnet ideas below.
 Stick with what makes you excited, and what seems doable.
-Every idea here can work, and they don’t need to be complicated.
+Every idea here can work for you, and they don’t need to be complicated.
 So follow what lights you up.

 Lead magnet ideas for coaches & service providers